carlos-gg/digitalgarden/content/AI/Unsupervised learning/Clustering.md

 ---
 title: "Clustering"
-disableToc: false
 ---

+> Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense or another) to each other than to those in other groups (clusters)

 ## Resources
-- Cluster analysis or clustering is the task of grouping a set of objects in such a way that objects in the same group (called a cluster) are more similar (in some sense or another) to each other than to those in other groups (clusters).
 - http://scikit-learn.org/stable/modules/clustering.html
 - Hierarhical clustering: Method of cluster analysis which seeks to build a hierarchy of clusters.
 Strategies for hierarchical clustering generally fall into two types:
 	- Agglomerative: This is a "bottom up" approach: each observation starts in its own cluster, and pairs of clusters are merged as one moves up the hierarchy.